fleetdm/fleet/docs/REST API/rest-api.md

 | exploit | boolean | query | _Available in Fleet Premium_.
 If `true`, filters to only include software with vulnerabilities that have been actively exploited in the wild (`cisa_known_exploit: true`).
 Default is `false`.  |
 | without_vulnerability_details | boolean | query | _Available in Fleet Premium_.
 If `true` only vulnerability name is included in response.
 If `false` (or omitted), adds vulnerability description, CVSS score, and other details available in Fleet Premium.
 See notes below on performance. |

-> `without_vulnerability_details` should be set to `true` whenever possible.
-If set to `false` a large amount of data will be included in the response and this can cause performance issues.
-If you need vulnerability details consider using the [Get vulnerability](#get-vulnerability) endpoint.
+> For optimal performance, we recommend Fleet Premium users set `without_vulnerability_details` to `true` whenever possible.
+If set to `false` a large amount of data will be included in the response.
+If you need vulnerability details, consider using the [Get vulnerability](#get-vulnerability) endpoint.

 #### Example